Georgia State vs. UL Monroe NCAA Football Odds, Plays and Insights | October 9, 2021

-The Georgia State Panthers (1-4, 0-0 Sun Belt) visit the UL Monroe Warhawks (2-2, 0-0 Sun Belt) on Saturday, October 9, 2021 in matchup between Sun Belt foes at JPS Field at Malone Stadium.
-UL Monroe is a 16-point underdog.
-The over/under is 51 in this game.
+Sun Belt foes meet when the Georgia State Panthers (1-4, 0-0 Sun Belt) visit the UL Monroe Warhawks (2-2, 0-0 Sun Belt) on Saturday, October 9, 2021 at JPS Field at Malone Stadium.
+Georgia State is favored by 16 points.
+The total has been set at 51 points for this matchup.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.